-- 2. Retirement Benefit

-Calculation Period: For unit members defined as "new members" under the PEPRA such employees' final compensation will be based on the highest annual average compensation earnable during the three consecutive years of employment immediately preceding the effective date of his or her retirement or any other three consecutive year period chosen by the employee as set forth in Government Code section 7522.32(a). - 3.
+- 3. Payment of Employee/Member Contribution: Classic members pay their 8% (for employees in the 3% at 60 formula) and 7% (for employees in the 2% at 60 formula) Member Contribution.
+The County has adopted the CalPERS resolution in accordance with IRS Code section 414(h)(2) to ensure that the employee contribution is made on a pre-tax basis. - E. For "New Members" (Miscellaneous Employees) As Defined By the Public Employees' Pension Reform Act of 2013 (PEPRA) - 1.
+Retirement Formula: Unit members who are defined as "new members" under the PEPRA, are covered by the 2%@ 62 formula (Tier 3) provided for by the Public Employees' Retirement Law at Government Code section 7522.20(a). - 2.
+Retirement Benefit Calculation Period: For unit members defined as "new members" under the PEPRA such employees' final compensation will be based on the highest annual average compensation earnable during the three consecutive years of employment immediately preceding the effective date of his or her retirement or any other three consecutive year period chosen by the employee as set forth in Government Code section 7522.32(a). - 3.
 Payment of Employee/Member Contribution: New member employees are responsible for paying the employee contribution of one-half of the normal cost of the plan, as defined by CalPERS, through a payroll deduction.
 This amount will be determined by CalPERS in the future.
-The County has adopted the CalPERS resolution in accordance with IRS Code section 414(h)(2) to ensure that the employee contribution is made on a pre-tax basis.
+The County has adopted the CalPERS resolution in accordance with IRS Code section 414(h)(2) to ensure that the employee contribution is made on a pre-tax basis. - F. All Members.
+The following provisions are applicable to both safety and miscellaneous employees covered under the provisions of this MOU. - Post-Retirement Survivor Allowance.
+Pursuant to the provisions of Sections 21624 and 21626 of the Public Employees' Retirement Law, an allowance may be continued to a surviving spouse upon the death of a member after retirement.